-|A strategy is a set of actions occurring in stages, designed to achieve a specific goal within a broader plan, via executing trades.|
+|A trading strategy is a set of actions occurring in stages, designed to achieve a specific goal within a broader plan, via taking and managing positions.|

 The definition of a strategy may be analyzed in three sections:

-Strategies are defined in the following steps:
+Strategies are defined in the following stages:

 These stages are played in a sequence: once a strategy is triggered it looks to open a position; once a position is open, it is time to manage it as the trade develops; and once a stop or take profit target is hit, it is time to close the position.

 While stages are played in a sequence, upon execution there are overlaps.
 That is, a stage doesn’t need to be closed for the next stage to be opened.
 The framework sets a clear separation of the concepts embodied in each stage to facilitate the process of defining and developing a trading system.
 But the truth is that, both at the conceptual level and during execution, the lines between stages are rather blurry.